rossikos/libcat/README.md

 LibCat is a command-line program to assist with copy-cataloging.
 The central objective is to make it easy to retrieve a work's library classifications such as the Library of Congress or Dewey Decimal classifications and subject headings.
 LibCat is determined in this

+## Installation

+This project will soon become available on the Python Package Index (PyPi)

 ## Usage

 `$ libcat <input> [MAIN OPTIONS]`